Kuchasz/smart-downloader/Tasks.md

 - all screen long
 - placed at the bottom of the screen
 - fits whole screen width regardless screen size manipulations
-- displays informations about account status (transfer limit, premium days left, number of current downloads)
+- displays informations about account status:
+  - transfer limit
+  - premium days left
+  - number of current downloads
-- detail informations shows up on hover in tooltip (account name, registration date, transfer limit, premium days left, amount of data downloaded with this account)
+- detail informations shows up on hover in tooltip:
+  - account name
+  - registration date
+  - transfer limit
+  - premium days left
+  - amount of data downloaded with this account
 - should handle multiple accounts (eg. multiple bars, each in other color)
 - status bar color fill should depend on transferLeft/maxTransfer formula (longer bar means more transfer left)
 - all view data should be powered by knockoutjs